bartheg/new-project-creator/README.md

 ## How to install

-Copy new-project-creator.rb file to your directory when you want to have your Ruby projects.
+Copy new-project-creator.rb file to your directory where you want to have your Ruby projects.
 You can rename this file.

 ## How to uninstall